etisoppA/cs348/README.md

 MYSQL_DATABASE=''
 ```

-## Run the query code inside mysql_init.sql to initialize the project database
+Run the SQL commands inside mysql_init.sql in MySQL to initialize the project database